 With my own company, as well as with the series I curate and produce, I am especially interested in creating and supporting works that make the most of being live theatre.
 I believe that to build and maintain an audience for live theatre, plays must engage the audience in a more direct way, creating a theatrical experience that is different than what audiences can stream online at home for free.”

-Mad Margaret – adapted from Shakespeare’s Henry VI parts 1, 2 & 3 and Richard III.
+Mad Margaret adapted by Bronwyn Steinberg from William Shakespeare’s first history cycle, Henry VI parts 1, 2 & 3 and Richard III.
 Adaptation supported by a Theatre Creators Reserve grant recommended by GCTC and a City of Ottawa Individual Creation grant.
-Counterpoint Players (adaptor & director)
+TACTICS Workshop Series 2018 & 2019.
+Directors’ Workshop Project, Michael Langham Workshop for Classical Direction, Stratford Festival, Stratford 2015. (adaptor and director)

 Robin Hood – Hampstead Stage Company, NH, October 2017 (director)